airsquared/blobsaver/README.md

 - **Automatically save blobs in the background**
 - Store up to ten devices with presets
 - Save blobs for beta versions
-- Automatically read ECID and other info from device so you don't to get it manually
+- Read ECID and other info from device so you don't to get it manually (currently broken on Windows)
 - No need to download entire .ipsw for beta versions(just specify link)
 - Choose where to save blobs with file picker
 - Explains how to get ECID, Board Config(if needed), and information necessary for beta versions